Q.What airlines serve the Chattanooga Airport?

 Q. What are CHA's nonstop destinations?

-A. Atlanta, Charlotte, Chicago, Dallas, Detroit, Washington DC, Orlando and Tampa / St. Petersburg.
+A. Atlanta, Charlotte, Chicago, Dallas, Detroit, Washington DC, NewYork/Newark, Orlando and Tampa / St. Petersburg.

 Q. How early should I arrive at the Airport before my flight?

-A. The Chattanooga Airport strongly encourages passengers to arrive at the Airport at least one hour before their scheduled departure for Delta, US Airways and American Eagle flights.
+A. The Chattanooga Airport strongly encourages passengers to arrive at the Airport at least one hour before their scheduled departure for Delta and American Eagle flights.
 Allegiant passengers should plan to arrive two hours before a scheduled departure.
-Many airline ticket counters close 30 minutes prior to departure to allow staff to assist with the flight.
+Many airline ticket counters close 30 to 40 minutes prior to departure to allow staff to assist with the flight.
 Please check with your airline before departing for the Airport to ensure there are no additional delays.

 Q. Where do I check in?